 |HB158||UNEMPLOYMENT COMPENSATION-MILITARY TRANSFERS (PERALES R, CRAIG H) To permit persons who quit work to accompany the person's spouse on a military transfer to be eligible for unemployment compensation benefits.|

-| ||Current Status: ||3/23/2017 - Introduced|
+| ||Current Status: ||6/28/2017 - Referred to Committee Senate Finance|

 |HB162||TAX CREDIT-SOUND RECORDING (SMITH K, LATOURETTE S) To authorize a refundable income tax credit for individual investors in a sound recording production company equal to a portion of the company's costs for a recording production or recording infrastructure project in Ohio.|

 | ||Current Status: ||5/9/2017 - House Ways and Means, (First Hearing)|